 For the purposes of this Code, the term:

 “advertising” or “advertisement” means any form of marketing communications carried by the media, typically in return for payment or other valuable consideration.

+“affiliate link” is a URL that contains a unique identifier (affiliate ID or code) assigned to an individual or entity known as an affiliate, used in affiliate marketing programs to track the traffic and sales generated by the affiliate.
+When someone clicks on an affiliate link and makes a purchase or completes a desired action, the affiliate earns a commission or a predetermined referral fee.

 “children” refers to consumers aged 12 years and under